Branden and Rayni Williams Start Own Brokerage

 A spokesperson for the duo, Alexander Ali, said last week that any announcement would be “too soon,” and “won’t be ready until December.”

 Their former employer, Hilton & Hyland, has also been silent.
-Representatives there have not responded to numerous messages, leading rival brokers wondering.
+Representatives there have not responded to numerous messages, leaving rival brokers wondering.

 “It must be a messy business unwinding from Hilton & Hyland,” said Michael Nourmand, president of Nourmand & Associates.